Sacred Heart-Griffin gives Normal Community formidable opening foe

 Regardless of the weather, a hot matchup is scheduled for Dick Tharp Field on Friday in Normal.

-Defending Class 4A state champion Springfield Sacred Heart-Griffin, ranked fourth in this season’s initial 5A poll, will take on Class 7A No. 7 Normal Community at 7 p.m.
+Defending Class 4A state champion Springfield Sacred Heart-Griffin, ranked fourth in this season’s initial 5A poll, will take on Class 7A No. 7 Normal Community at 7:30 p.m. — it was delayed 30 minutes because of high heat in the forecast for Friday.

 “It does get their attention,” NCHS coach Jason Drengwitz said of his players.
 “They were going to be excited to play week one.
 But any time you get to play the defending state champ, a historically successful program with great players and great coaches, that raises the level of excitement.”